 The Vape Store accepts Bitcoin, Bitcoin Cash, Dai, Ethereum, Litecoin and USD Coin payments.

 Your information is secure while using The Vape Store website.

 The Vape Store's website is secured by Shopify.
-In addition, our payment system runs through PayPal, and we are PayPal Security Verified.
 Shopify security includes PCI-DSS Level 1 compliance with all payment methods, including certification of this from both VISA and MasterCard.

 We use secure servers for our website (SSL), hence you should see https:// before the address of this page in your web browser address bar, along with a padlock icon.
 Our SSL certificate is provided by Let's Encrypt Authority X3, and details of the certificate can be obtained by clicking the padlock icon in your web browser address bar.
 Shopify's back-end SSL certificate is provided by DigiCert SHA2 High Assurance Server CA.

 The Vape Store does not retain payment information following a purchase.
-We do not have access to credit or debit card numbers, bank account numbers, PayPal account details, etc.
+We do not have access to credit or debit card numbers, bank account numbers, etc.

 When making a purchase from The Vape Store, your bank or card issuer makes an authorisation against the funds required to complete the purchase, allowing us access to those funds and only those funds.
 When we verify that we have items in stock we capture that payment.
 We are unable to capture additional funds over and above the amount authorised.